novuhq/novu/README.md

 - [Novu Elixir SDK](https://github.com/novuhq/novu-elixir/issues)
 - [Novu Rust SDK](https://github.com/novuhq/novu-rust/issues)

 Your contribution, no matter its size, holds immense value.
-We eagerly await to see the impact you'll make in our community! 🚀
+We eagerly await to see the impact you'll make in our Community! 🚀

   <p align="center">
     <br />